 These, slightly odd looking, weights are well regarded and positively reviewed.
 They use a selector pin which releases the right amount of weights for what you want to use.
 This set starts at 1.5kg per hand and can go up to 11kg per hand.
 If you’re struggling to get your head round how they work check out the video below:

 My only gripe about these is that they don’t have that dumbbell look and feel to them so that can take a while to get used to.
 However they have a lot of fans and they are a good value set.

-Power Block also do other sets if you need a higher weight range.Check these out on Amazon to see more reviews and latest price.
+Power Block also do other sets if you need a higher weight range but this one is the best cheap adjustable dumbbell set I’ve found.Check these out on Amazon to see more reviews and latest price.

 Orbus Adjustable Selectable Dumbbells

 This set from Orbus is a slightly heavier set per hand than the last one.
 This starts at 2kg and goes to 25kg per hand with each weight plate being 1.15kg.

 It uses a slide and lock mechanism to select the weight that you want.
 There’s a contoured handle for a secure grip.

 These are a great set, with many positive reviews, that have the look and feel of traditional dumbbells but the flexibility of selectable ones.Check the latest price on Amazon here.

 Bodymax Selectabell Dumbbells